 Heat oil in a Dutch oven over medium.
 Add red pepper, if using, and saute for a few seconds.
 Add garlic and scallions, sprinkle with salt, and cook for about 10 minutes, stirring occasionally, until soft and bright green.
 Add collards, stir to coat, then add broth.
 Bring to a boil, then reduce heat to low, cover and simmer for an hour or until cooked to taste [Collards are one of the few veggies that I enjoy very well done!]

-Island-style Sweet Potatoes
+Island-style Sweet Potatoesisland-inspired sweet potatoes

 To me, sweet potatoes scream Thanksgiving.
 Nevertheless, I received a large batch in my last CSA share and was wracking my brain on how to make them taste less autumnal.
 I thought back to all of my trips to the Caribbean, where sweet potatoes grow year round, and this inspired me to add some coconut oil, coconut flakes and a tiny pinch of cinnamon.
 VoilĂ !
 Summery sweet potatoes.
 Amazingly, these little orange wonders taste divine served atop the collards.